-Independent Living Unit (ILU) resident loan liabilities
+Independent Living Unit ("ILU") Resident loan liabilities

-ILU resident loans are non-interest bearing payments made by retirement village residents to the Group upon signing of a licence agreement to occupy an ILU.
-These payments are liabilities that fall due and payable upon termination of the licence less the deferred management fee calculated in accordance with the licence.
+ILU Resident loans are non-interest bearing payments made by retirement village residents to the Group upon signing of a licence agreement to occupy an ILU.
+These payments are liabilities which fall due and payable upon termination of the licence less the deferred management fee calculated in accordance with the licence.
 As there is no unconditional right to defer payment for 12 months, these liabilities are recorded as current liabilities.

-ILU resident loan liabilities are recorded at fair value.
+ILU Resident loan liabilities are recorded at fair value.

+2016 2015

-Note 2016 \$'000 2015 \$'000
+\$'000 \$'000

 CURRENT

 RADs/accommodation bonds 383,521 302,948

 ILU resident loans 21,061 22,303

-Other financial liabilities F1(a)(iv) 9,000 -
+Other financial liabilities F1(a)(iv) 9,000

 Total 413,582 325,251

-(a) RADs/accommodation bonds
+(a) RADs/Accomodation bonds